chainguard-images/images/images/temporal-server/README.md

 ## Usage

-THe default entrypoint for this image is the `temporal-server` binary.
+The default entrypoint for this image is `/etc/temporal/entrypoint.sh`

 To test: